University of Navarra (TECNUN) - February 2026

 - Create a custom strategy for your

-that enables it to do the following.- Creates a directory for the run with the format:
+ServerAppthat enables it to do the following.- Creates a directory for the run with the format:

-and saves to it. - Saves the evaluate metrics each round to a JSON.
+outputs/<current-date-and-time>/and saves to it. - Saves the evaluate metrics each round to a JSON.
 This is important so you can complete practical C.

 - (optional) Save a checkpoint of the global model each time a new best is found.